-2.3.1 Land Reclamation
+2.3.1 Land Restoration

-Once all of the turbines and ancillary facilities are removed, the remaining decommissioning work will consist of shaping and grading the areas to a state similar to pre-existing conditions.
-All areas, including the access roads, transformer pads and crane pads will be restored to a state similar to the original condition with appropriate soils, seeding and fertilization, where feasible.
+Once all of the turbines and ancillary facilities are removed, the remaining decommissioning work will consist of shaping and grading the areas to pre-existing land uses.
+All areas, including the access roads, transformer pads and crane pads will be restored to a state similar to the original condition with native soils, seeding and fertilization, where feasible.
 If there is insufficient material on-site, topsoil and/or subsoil will be imported from an acceptable source.

 Although spill prevention procedures will be in place, there is the potential through the decommissioning process for small spills of solvents or fuels.
-The soil surrounding turbine areas will be surveyed to determine if any spills have occurred.
-If necessary, as a mitigation measure, the contaminated soils will be excavated and removed in accordance with applicable standards.
-Any removed topsoil will be replaced and additional clean topsoil will be used to fill remaining areas.
+The soil surrounding turbine areas will be visually surveyed to determine if any spills have occurred.
+As a mitigation measure, contaminated soils will be excavated and removed in accordance with applicable standards.
+Any removed / stored topsoil will be replaced and additional clean topsoil will be used to fill remaining areas.